marcelchelo/marcelchelo/README.md

 - 👋 Hi, I’m @marcelchelo
 - 👀 I’m currently working on a personal project.
 An IOT solution for the construction industry.
 Click here to learn more: www.timestat.app
-- 🌱 I’m currently learning DEV-OPS on AWS, React-Redux toolkit.
-I've used them extensively on my projects, and MQTT protocol over Narrow Band networks.
+- 🌱 I’m currently working with AWS as Dev-Ops, React-Redux toolkit,  & Docker on my projects.
+MQTT protocol over Narrow Band networks.
 Learning by doing.
 - 💞️ I’m looking to collaborate IOT solutios, if you need help with arduino stuff HMU.
-- 📫 How to reach me, email me.   marcelo.e.villalba@gmail.com
+- 📫 How to reach me, email me hello@marcelov.com

 <!---
 marcelchelo/marcelchelo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.